ghani-1977/meta-dream/README.md

 ```
 dm500hd - boot status is ?
 dm500hdv2 - boot status is ?
+dm520 - boot status is ?
 dm800se - boot status is ?
 dm800sev2 - boot status is ?
+dm900 - boot status is ?
 dm7020hd - boot status is ok
 dm7020hdv2 - boot status is ?
 dm8000 - boot status is ?